upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 date: 2016-09-05T10:39:55-04:00
 ---

-In order to support developers in making good architecture choices, Google offers <a href="https://github.com/googlesamples/android-architecture">Android Architecture Blueprints</a> - a set of various implementations of the same application.
-For now, the samples contain different types of Model-View-Presenter implementations. <a href="https://github.com/erikhellman">Erik Hellman</a> and I worked together on the <a href="https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava/">MVP & RxJava</a> sample.
+It's about time we developers start thinking on how we can apply good architecture patterns in our Android apps.
+To help with this, Google offers <a href="https://github.com/googlesamples/android-architecture">Android Architecture Blueprints</a>, where <a href="https://github.com/erikhellman">Erik Hellman</a> and I worked together on the <a href="https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava/">MVP & RxJava</a> sample.
+Let's have a look at how we applied it and the pros and cons of this approach.

-Read more to find out what MVP is, how we applied it in the Architecture Blueprints and most of all, what its advantages and disadvantages are.

 ## The Model-View-Presenter Pattern